Travel in Iceland remains normal. See details on the latest eruption

 Small group guided rafting tour in Iceland

 The ultimate summer tour includes all the best that July in Iceland has to offer.
-Hike glaciers, bop in the Blue Lagoon, relax in natural hot springs, go whale watching and see all of that stunning scenery.
+Hike glaciers, bop in the Blue Lagoon, relax in natural hot springs, go whale watching, and see all of that stunning scenery.
 This is a summer-only opportunity for the traveler who wants to get the most out of Iceland in July.

-Geysir Strokkur eruption at the sunset in Iceland
+Geysir Strokkur eruption in Iceland

-Imagine yourself snorkeling between continental plates, exploring a tectonic crack in the earth’s surface.
-Then imagine that crack lit up by the July northern sun, creating a stained glass window illusion called “The Cathedral.”
 The unique Silfra Fissure snorkeling is accessible all months of the year, but July is perhaps the most breathtaking.
-The same is the case with our Silfra scuba diving tour, which is accessible all year round, but best enjoyed in the summer.
+The same is the case with our Silfra scuba diving tour, which is accessible all year round but best enjoyed in the summer.

 Small group diving in Silfra Fissure between two continental plates, Iceland

-Summer is kayaking season in Iceland.
+Summer is the kayaking season in Iceland.
 We offer affordable sea kayak tours for every experience level and time constraint.
 With so many options to choose from, you are destined for an unforgettable day on the water.

 kayaking tour in Jökulsárlón glacier lagoon, South Iceland